figure-io/matrix-diagram-spec/README.md

 // returns {...}
 ```

-Modify the template accordingly to generate your desired chart configuration.
+Modify the template to generate your desired chart configuration.
 Once configured, the configuration object should be validated.

+<a name="method-validate"></a>
 #### spec.validate( config )

 Validates if a configuration object conforms to the [matrix diagram](https://github.com/figure-io/polymer-matrix-diagram) specification.